GoogleCloudPlatform/compute-migration-scripts/instances-to-stateful-mig/README.md

 if the MIG doesn't work as expected.
 This results in additional costs, for the following reasons:

-1. The script doesn't delete the original disks.
+1. The script doesn't detatch or delete the original disks.
 2. The script creates images from existing disks.

 ## Limitations